 - Lithium-ion battery

 You may be wondering why our brush tool and battery charger are not pictured below.
 Unfortunately, those items were not included in the box.
-Apparently, this is fairly common, as I saw several other consumers complaining about it on Amazon.
+Apparently, this is fairly common, as I saw other consumers complaining about it.

 - Lithium-Ion battery